merlinz01/systray/README.md

-# systray
+# wintray

-systray is a Windows-specific Go library to place an icon and menu in the notification area.
+wintray is a Windows-specific Go library to place an icon and menu in the notification area.

 ## Usage